 Yup that’s me, whether I’m getting ready for another day of work or I have to be somewhere early in the morning.

 It’s no secret I’m not a morning person.
-I’m terrible at eating a fulfilling breakfast, not because I don’t like breakfast but because it takes me awhile to wake up and get going.
+I’m terrible at eating a fulfilling breakfast, not because I don’t like breakfast (hello chocolate chip pancakes) but because it takes me awhile to wake up and get going.

-I never skip breakfast, but I usually end up eating some yogurt or an apple.
+I never skip breakfast, but I usually end up eating some yogurt or a piece of fruit.

 The best way for me to eat a better breakfast is having something ready to eat and can keep in the freezer at a moment’s notice.